 Designed to shade the wearer’s head and face from the sun, pith helmets were once often worn by Westerners in the tropics, but have also been used in other contexts.

 It was around 1870 that the pith helmet became popular with military personnel in Europe’s tropical colonies.
 The Franco-Prussian War had popularised the German Pickelhaube, which may have influenced the distinctive design of the pith helmet.
 Such developments may have merged with a traditional design from the Philippines, the salakot.
 The alternative name salacot appears frequently in Spanish and French sources; it comes from the Tagalog word salacsac.

 Originally made of pith with small peaks (bills) at the front and back, the helmet was covered by white cloth, often with a cloth band (or puggaree) around it, and small holes for ventilation.
 Military versions often had metal insignia on the front and could be decorated with a brass spike or ball-shaped finial.
 The chinstrap could be in leather or brass chain.
 The base material later became the more durable cork, although still covered with cloth and still referred to as Pith Helmet.

-The earliest appearance of sun helmets made of pith occurred in India during the Sikh Wars of the 1840s.
-Adopted more widely during the Indian Mutiny of 1857-59 they were generally worn by British troops serving in the Ashanti War of 1873, the Zulu War of 1878-79 and subsequent campaigns in India, Burma, Egypt and South Africa.
+The earliest appearance of sun helmets made of pith occurred in the 1840s in India during the Sikh Wars.
+They were adopted more widely during the 1857-59 Indian Mutiny and were generally worn by British troops serving in the Ashanti War of 1873, the Zulu War of 1878-79 and subsequent campaigns in India, Burma, Egypt and South Africa.